Exploiting CVE-2014-0160¶

 0246

-The size variable determines specifies length of text chunks while the sep determines what is used to represent the divider between each chunk.
-When dumping network information, we traditionally use a size of two, with a space sep.
+determines what is used to represent the divider between each chunk.
+When dumping network information, we traditionally use a size

 You can now start testing your code against vulnerable servers!
 A useful resource for debugging potential issues is RFC 5246 the TLS documentation - specifically Appendix A.3 which covers Alert Messages.